dell/csm-docs/content/docs/deployment/csminstallationwizard/release/_index.md

 - Helm and Operator based manifest file generation is supported for CSM-1.7 and CSM 1.8 releases

+- Volume Limit and Storage Capacity Tracking features have been added.

 ### Fixed Issues

 - [#959 - [BUG]: Resiliency fields in the generated values.yaml should be uncommented when resiliency is enabled](https://github.com/dell/csm/issues/959)